Tourisme Vaudreuil-Soulanges

 crédit: Olivier Langevin

-Experience: Upon arrival, ride a horse-drawn sleigh to the main site.
+Experience: Upon arrival in the parking lot, ride a horse-drawn sleigh to the main site.
 Then pull up a chair, savour the warmth and festive atmosphere, and enjoy the delicious feast served at your table!
 At the end of your meal, head over to the sugar shack to see how sap is turned into syrup, then try some maple taffy on snow before making one last stop at the general store to bring home some sweet stuff!
+After such a feast, there's nothing better than a beautiful walk in the forest along the trails of L'Escapade at Mont Rigaud.
+These trails are accessible directly from the Sucrerie’s grounds.

 A must: The crusty country bread is freshly made on site and baked in a traditional wood-burning oven.